MooersLab/pymolsnips/README.md

   * <a href="#snippetList">List of snippets by category and tab trigger names</a>

 **pymolsnips** is a library of pml code fragments that have been formatted for several popular **text editors**.
-Note the word processors (e.g., MS Word, Libre Office, Open Office) are not included here: ***word processors should never be used to store the computer code!***
+Note the word processors (e.g., MS Word, Libre Office, Open Office) are not included here: ***word processors should never be used to store computer code!***
 If you do so, you can inadvertently pick up hidden characters that are hard to find and remove during debugging.
 In addition, word processing documents are usually binary files that are difficult to put under version control.